sohankancherla/homepage/README.md

 ## How to Access

-Download Code and Open the index.html file in a browser
+Download code and open the index.html file in a browser

 ## Home Page
 ![image](https://github.com/sohankancherla/homepage/assets/30853467/793bb6df-a074-427c-9e86-e1e981a7065e)